 What to see and do

 Within the 450 acre site there are 900 veteran oak trees, including the famous Major Oak.
-This ancient oak, one of Britain's most famous trees, is located just a ten minute walk from the Visitor Centre.
+Recently crowned England's Tree of the Year by the Woodland Trust, this ancient oak is located just a ten minute walk from the Visitor Centre.
 Come and visit one of the world's most famous woods!

 Once a royal hunting forest, this is the legendary home of the outlaw Robin Hood.

 Each year in August, the week long Robin Hood Festival is a colourful celebration of the life and times of the world's most famous outlaw.

 We have a free self guided leaflet available in Visitor Information and reception.
 The Blue Trail takes you on a 45 minute circular path round the Major Oak.
 The Green Trail takes about an hour and skirts along the Longhorn Cattle enclosure.
 The Red Trail takes approximately two hours and leads around the forest.
 Suitable for all ages.